-Further work on the spring area, at a smaller, measuring interval (eg 0.5 m), may help to resolve the difference, with respect to the narrow channel observed in the present study, with that recorded in an earlier survey.
+Further work on the spring area, at a smaller, measuring interval (e.g. 0.5 m), may help to resolve the difference, with respect to the narrow channel observed in an earlier, conventional, manual survey to the present, more objective survey using an electronic, hydrostatic level, in which a narrow channel could not be confirmed.

-The possible correlation between a geophysical survey (in this case RM15) and surface features (observed in outer field 3), using an electronic, hydrostatic level and the Surfer programme, may have potential use on other archaeological sites.
+The possible correlation between a geophysical survey (in this case, RM15) and surface features (observed in outer field 3), using an electronic, hydrostatic level and the Surfer programme, may have potential use on other archaeological sites.